IMJLA/Adsi/docs/en-US/Get-KnownSid.md

 ## INPUTS

 ### System.String
+### A SID string that identifies a well-known security principal.
 ## OUTPUTS

 ### PSCustomObject with properties such as Description, DisplayName, Name, NTAccount, SamAccountName, SchemaClassName, and SID.